KnipTang/FlappyBird-Genetic_Algorithm/README.md

 The offspring for the new generation will be created by selecting the best birds and using crossover and mutation techniques on the DNA of the birds to create variants of these birds.
 This process will be repeated until a bird with DNA that can solve the problem has been created.

 #### Crossover
-Crossover is the process of combining the DNA from two-parent birds to create offspring.
-In the context of the neural network, crossover involves selecting random crossover points along the DNA of the parents and exchanging genetic information between those points.
+Crossover is the process of combining the DNA from two-parent birds to create offspring. by selecting random crossover points along the DNA of the parents and exchanging genetic information between those points.

 ![App Screenshot](https://github.com/Howest-DAE-GD/gpp-researchtopic-KnipTang/blob/main/Crossover.PNG)
 #### Mutation
 Mutation introduces small random changes in the DNA of an individual to maintain genetic diversity.
 In the context of this neural network, mutation involves randomly adjusting the DNA of the newly created offspring.
-A mutation rate decides how big the chance is that an offspring will mutate.
+A mutation rate determines the likelihood of offspring undergoing mutation.

 ![App Screenshot](https://github.com/Howest-DAE-GD/gpp-researchtopic-KnipTang/blob/main/Mutation.PNG)